 - The lumbermen who came in the late 19th C also left their mark, as did the fishing crews and the fishing stations they built on islands along the coast.

 In the photo below, we would paddle around that island in Black Bay to the west end of the Voyageur Channel and beach our canoe at a spot we now know as la Prairie des Français.
 We had paddled by the flat open area a few times but did not know the story.
 This is where the voyageurs would set up camp for the night after their one-day descent of the French River from Lake Nipissing!
-It was Toni Harting’s book The French River: Canoeing The River of the Stick Wavers that alerted us to the history of the area and in so doing added an extra dimension to our “explorations”!
+Toni Harting’s book The French River: Canoeing The River of the Stick Wavers alerted us to the history of the area and added an extra dimension to our “explorations”!

 Georgian Bay – A U.N.
 Biosphere Reserve Since 2004

-In the meanwhile, more reading makes clear how little I knew about G’Bay and its natural and cultural history.
+Meanwhile, more reading makes clear how little I knew about G’Bay and its natural and cultural history.
 It is a Biosphere Reserve whose significance was recognized by the United Nations UNESCO branch in 2004.
 As the website states in its webpage dedicated to the Bay –

 The Georgian Bay Biosphere Reserve comprises the largest island archipelago of the North American Great Lakes.
 Known locally as ‘The Thirty Thousand Islands’, it consists of a complex association of bays, inlets, sounds, islands, and shoals lying along the edge of the Canadian Shield bedrock, whose low lying hills and ridges characterize the adjacent mainland.
 This topography supports a rich mosaic of forests, wetlands, and rocky habitat types with associated biodiversity.
 It is also noted for its extraordinary scenic views which attract large numbers of summer residents, cruising boaters, and seasonal visitors.

-While the boundaries of the Biosphere do not include the north shore of the Bay and its many islands – i.e. the stretch up from French River delta to Beaverstone Bay and Philip Edward Island – what is found within the lines on the map above more than lives up to the description.
+While the boundaries of the Biosphere do not include the north shore of the Bay and its many islands – i.e. the stretch up from the French River delta to Beaverstone Bay and Philip Edward Island – what is found within the lines on the map above more than lives up to the description.
 The north shore from Key Harbour offers more of the same and has less boat traffic than the section from Parry Sound to the Severn River and Midland.

 Georgian Bay & The Group of Seven